-Of these, the most frequently applied Exemption provision related to "legal professional privilege" (3 percent of the total).
+The final Exemption provision was for documents subject to "legal professional privilege": 2% of the total).
 Section 42 of the FOI Act exempts documents from disclosure if they are of such a nature that they would be privileged from production in legal proceedings on the grounds of legal professional privilege.
 The protection provided by legal professional privilege does not apply to all communications between legal advisers and clients.
 It is the purpose of the communication, between a lawyer and their client, not the information itself, that is determinative.
 The document must have been made for the dominant purpose of giving or obtaining legal advice or the provision of legal services, including representation in legal proceedings.